Eleyele Lake, Ibadan

 I was fascinated to be honest.
 I grew up in this city and didn't know there was a water channel that could get you to different parts of the city for ₦50 ($0.13).
 Our guide took us to the infamous Eleyele dam, a water source for most of the city and I started to wonder what I actually went to school to learn.
 Google maps gives a clearer idea of the geography of the lake.

 The calmness of the water filled me with peace and it felt great to forget everything, if only for a moment.
 You can hear the calls of the different birds and it felt like a morning out of a story book.
-There were storks, kingfishers, ducks and many other aquatic birds.
+There were storks, kingfishers, ducks and many other aquatic birds so it’s a fantastic place for bird watching.

 The skies were a bit cloudy and made for some really scenic and dramatic shots and so we made sure to get lots of amazing pictures and videos.
 Watch what Daniel made below: